dmorales22/minimalist-sales-lead-tracking-system-frontend/README.md

-# Minimalist Sales Tracker Frontend
+# Minimalist Sales Lead Tracker Frontend

 This is the frontend for a simple sales lead tracker.
 A user can create, edit, view, and delete sales leads with appropriate feedback and input validation.
 This is built with Next.js using Axios request library to query the backend.
 This project is structured using the MVC (Model, Viewer, Controller) design pattern with this frontend implementing the Viewer aspect.